anchetaWern/postr/README.md

 postr
 =====

-current plans:

- *allows users to simultaneously post status updates to the following social networking sites:
+This application allows users to simultaneously post to facebook profile, facebook groups, facebook pages, twitter profile.

-  *linked in
-  *facebook(facebook page and profile)
-  *twitter
-  *google plus
+I'll be including features such as posting to linked in, google plus, and tumblr in the future.
+I'm also planning to fetch previous status updates from those networks and repost them into other networks.